edsonlourenco/public_datasets/README.md

-# public_datasets
+# Public Datasets

-public datasets for data science and data engineering studies
+Public datasets for data science and data engineering.